cbcrg/tcoffee/docs/tcoffee_manual.rst

 ::

-  Overweight by a factor 2 the weight of slow_pair:
+  Increases by a factor 2 the weight of slow_pair:
   $$: t_coffee sample_seq1.fasta -method slow_pair@WEIGHT@OW2

-  Causeevery pair of slow_pair to have a weight equal to 250:
+  Causes every pair of slow_pair to have a weight equal to 250:
   $$: t_coffee sample_seq1.fasta -method slow_pair@WEIGHT@250

 Managing a collection of method files